input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-08-23.md

 The pre-production testnet executed the hard fork on August 22 in preparation.
 August 27 and September 1 are the dates considered for the mainnet upgrade.

-In line with the longstanding practice of Cardano developers, who prefer safety and stability over speed, the hard fork working group is meeting today at 13:00 UTC to decide the most appropriate date.
+The hard fork working group, facilitated by Intersect, is meeting today, August 23, at 13:00 UTC to decide the most appropriate date.
 Follow the progress on [Intersect’s knowledge base](https://docs.intersectmbo.org/cardano/cardano-hardforks-and-upgrades/chang-upgrade/chang-upgrade-1-readiness#community-readiness) and watch [IOG X announcements](https://x.com/InputOutputHK).

 ### CATALYST